mongodb/docs/source/includes/change-stream/id.rst

    }

-The ``_data`` type depends on the MongoDB versions and, in some cases, the :ref:`feature compatibility version (fCV)
+The ``_data`` type depends on the MongoDB versions and, in some cases, the :ref:`feature compatibility version (FCV)
 <view-fcv>` at the time of the change stream's
 opening or resumption.
 See :ref:`change-stream-resume-token` for the full list of ``_data`` types.